AP VoteCast: Michigan voters sour on state of nation

 NATIONAL ECONOMY

-Michigan voters were more negative than positive in their assessments of the nation’s economy.
-Overall, about 2 in 5 described economic conditions in the U.S. as excellent or good, while nearly 3 in 5 called them not so good or poor.
+Michigan voters were slightly more negative than positive in their assessments of the nation’s economy.
+Overall, almost half described economic conditions in the U.S. as excellent or good, while just a little over half them not so good or poor.

-Biden never missed a chance to remind Michigan’s voters that as vice president he played a key role in the Obama administration’s rescue of the U.S. auto industry -- a significant issue in a state where car makers provide 120,000 manufacturing jobs.

-Trump hung his prospects on promises that his trade policies would make Michigan stronger.
-He also often pointed out that Biden had backed trade deals that helped China and that many blue-collar workers blame those deals for the long-term loss of manufacturing jobs.

 ON THE ISSUES